 Why is it important: Since a rate of duty is determined by the country where the goods originated, it’s critical shippers include this document to guarantee it meets all free trade agreements.

 An Insurance Certificate is issued by an insurance company and certifies that the exporter has purchased an insurance policy for the shipment of goods.
-It covers for liability and in the event of a loss of the goods shipped.
+It covers liability and in the event of a loss of the goods shipped.

 Why is it important: International shipping carries certain risks for exporters so having an insurance policy is critical to avoid monetary losses.

 This is a legal and official document issued by the government.
-Exporters need a license to ship certain items and in certain quantities.
+Exporters need a license to ship certain items in certain quantities.
 Some countries only need this document under specific conditions while for others, it can be a requirement.